ichisadashioko/visual-novel-note/tsuki_no_kanata_de_aimashou/README.md

 The first heroine we will interact is <ruby>灯華<rt>とうか</rt></ruby>.
 She seems always come late to class and sleep in the class all the time.

-One time, she was being chased by a teacher.
+Once, she was being chased by a teacher.
 She came to <ruby>奏汰<rt>かなた</rt></ruby>'s club room and asked him to hide her.
 Her speech during this encounter is very energetic.
 She gave me the impression of ギャル (gal) - a very beautiful person instead of a bitchy one.
 She read <ruby>奏汰<rt>かなた</rt></ruby>'s novel (note) which he hopelessly tried to get it back.

 ---